wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 Clojure has its own set of beliefs and its followers too.

-That's why my answers are always bad and that's why you should continue doing whatever you want.
+That's why my answers are always bad to "Why Clojure?" and that's why you should continue to do whatever you want.